IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 **Note:** to raise events if the snapshot creation fails, the `mmsysmonc` command must also be allowed in the sudo context (see [Event notification](#Event-notification).

-If a different command than `/usr/bin/sudo` is used for privilege escalation, then the variable `sudoCmd` can be adjusted and set to the command that is used.
-By default the variable `sudoCmd` is set to `/usr/bin/sudo` in all isnap-scripts.
+If a different command than `/usr/bin/sudo` is used for privilege escalation, then the configuration parameter `sudoCommand` can be set to the command that is used in the configuration file `snapconfig.json` (see [Adjust configuration files](#Adjust-configuration-files)).

 If the snapshots are managed via the REST API, then the instance user does not need the sudo-privileges for the CLI based snapshot commands.